 A part of the American Addiction Centers (AAC) portfolio of facilities, Sunrise House Treatment Center is located in Lafayette in the beautiful countryside.
 Sunrise House Sunrise House focuses on individualized approach to rehab and offers treatment for co-occurring disorders.
 Following thorough psychological and medical assessment, Sunrise House develops a custom treatment plan for its patients to offer a more personal experience.

+Sunrise House provides various levels of care that range from medical detox to residential treatment, outpatient treatment, and aftercare programs.
 Sunrise House remains open and committed to serving the millions of individuals struggling with addiction, while enforcing safety and prevention as a top priority in regard to COVID-19 (aka Coronavirus).
-Amidst the global health crisis, Sunrise House is strictly following the Centers for Disease Control and Prevention and World Health Organization’s recommendations and taking as many proactive actions as possible to protect our current and future patients and staff.
+Amidst the global health crisis, Sunrise House is strictly following the Centers for Disease Control and Prevention and the World Health Organization’s recommendations and taking as many proactive actions as possible to protect our current and future patients and staff.

-Call our hotline any time at 888-685-5770 to have your questions about addiction treatment answered.
+Call our hotline any time at to have your questions about addiction treatment answered.
 We understand that those struggling with substance use disorders are at high risk of both COVID-19 and the dangerous effects of substance use.
 More than ever, we are equipped and proud to serve our patients.

-Where Can I Find Medical Detox Centers in New Jersey
+Detox Programs in New Jersey

 Depending on the magnitude of physical dependence, alcohol withdrawal syndrome may range from mild to physically dangerous.
-Symptoms may include irritability, anxiety, agitation, high blood pressure, increased heart rate, seizures and in rarer cases, delirium tremens.2
+Symptoms may include irritability, anxiety, agitation, high blood pressure, increased heart rate, seizures and in rarer cases, delirium tremens.4

 To find local detox facilities in New Jersey, search SAMHSA’s directory which can be found here.

-Private health insurance coverage is accepted as 64.5% of the treatment centers in New Jersey.1 However, many insurance plans provide coverage for addiction treatment, and if you are planning to use your out-of-state insurance provider in New Jersey, it is important to know if your provider is accepted in the state and what it will cover.
+Private health insurance coverage is accepted as 64.5% of the treatment centers in New Jersey.3 However, many insurance plans provide coverage for addiction treatment, and if you are planning to use your out-of-state insurance provider in New Jersey, it is important to know if your provider is accepted in the state and what it will cover.

 Below is a list of the most accepted insurance providers: